-The health and safety of every student at Western Dakota Tech is of utmost importance.
-Western Dakota Tech recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including, but not limited to sexual misconduct, relationship violence, or stalking occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-Western Dakota Tech strongly encourages students to report sexual misconduct, relationship violence, or stalking to College officials.
-A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of sexual misconduct, relationship violence, or stalking to College officials or law enforcement will not be subject to the Western Dakota Tech's Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the sexual misconduct, relationship violence, or stalking.
+The health and safety of every student at WDT is of utmost importance.
+WDT recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including, but not limited to sexual misconduct, relationship violence, or stalking occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+WDT strongly encourages students to report sexual misconduct, relationship violence, or stalking to College officials.
+A bystander acting in good faith or a third-party reporter acting in good faith who discloses any incident of sexual misconduct, relationship to College officials or law enforcement will not be subject to the WDT's Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the alleged commission of the sexual misconduct, relationship violence, or stalking.

-Rights of Reporting Individual/Complainant
+Rights of Reporting Individual/Reporter

-Upon receipt of a report of an incident of sexual misconduct, relationship violence, or stalking the Title IX Coordinator will ensure the Complainant has been advised of their rights (1) to make a report to local law enforcement and /or state police or choose not to report; (2) to be protected from retaliation by the College for reporting an incident; and (3) to receive assistance and resources from the College.
-The victim, whether a student or an employee, will receive a written explanation of their rights and options including pursuing a complaint under the College's policy, pursuing a criminal complaint, and seeking a restraining order under civil, criminal, or tribal law to prevent any further abuse.
+Upon receipt of a report of an incident of sexual misconduct, relationship violence, or stalking, the Title IX Coordinator will ensure the Reporter has been advised of their rights (1) to make a report to local law enforcement and /or state police or choose not to report; (2) to be protected from retaliation by the College for reporting an incident; and (3) to receive assistance and resources from the College.
+The Reporter, whether a student or an employee, will receive a written explanation of their rights and options including pursuing a complaint under the College's policy, pursuing a criminal complaint, and seeking a restraining order under civil, criminal, or tribal law to prevent any further abuse.
 The reporting individual can choose to meet with the Title IX Coordinator to discuss these rights.

 Individuals reporting acts of sexual misconduct, relationship violence, or stalking may also choose to file a report with the Rapid City Police Department (or appropriate agency with jurisdiction).
-Western Dakota Tech's system and the police/legal system work independently from one another.
-Individuals can file reports with the College, or with Rapid City Police

-Department, or with both systems simultaneously.
+WDT's system and the police/legal system work independently from one another.
+Individuals can file reports with the College, with Rapid City Police Department, or with both systems simultaneously.
 Individuals also have the right to decline reporting.
 Because the standards for finding a violation of criminal law are different from the standards in this policy, criminal investigations or reports are not determinative of whether or not sexual misconduct, relationship violence, or stalking, under this policy, has occurred.